2013 Brown Bears football team

 The 2013 Brown Bears football team represented Brown University in the 2013 NCAA Division I FCS football season.
 They were led by 16th year head coach Phil Estes and played their home games at Brown Stadium.
 They were a member of the Ivy League.
-They finished with a record of 6–4 overall, 3–4 in Ivy League play for a 3 way tie finish for 4th.
+They finished with a record of 6–4 overall, and 3–4 in Ivy League play for a 3 way tie finish for 4th.
 Brown averaged 5,098 fans per game.